" I haven't been

 the only ones.
 The new and improved

-river walk is a continuing project of the On Sunday
+river walk is a continuing project of the Santarem

 evening, as the sun sets and the river walk finally moves into the shade, it